OmbraDiFenice/table2csv/README.md

 `default: ''`
 jQuery selector for the rows you don't want to export in the csv (tipically a list of classes)

+* trimContent
+`default: true`
+Trims the content of individual <th>, <td> tags of whitespaces.
+This will produce valid output even if the table is indented.

 #### Download options

 These options apply only when the 'download' action is used